 - Do not handle or display large quantities of money on the street.
 Only take out the amount of money that you need for a given transaction.

-- Be discreet with credit cards, jewelry, and electronic devices.
+- Be discreet with credit cards, jewelry, laptops and smart phones.
 Once you have obtained local currency, you probably won’t need to carry your credit/debit card every day.
 Be smart about what you carry with you when out and about in your host community.

 - Never carry more money than you immediately need.
 If you need to carry substantial amounts of money, consider wearing it under your clothes in a concealed money belt or pouch.

 - At home, lock your money and debit/credit cards in a suitcase in your room, and be discreet with money around your host family.
 Even if you trust them, you may not be able to trust visitors or workers they may have over while you are out.
 Bring a luggage lock so you will be able to secure your valuables or private belongings.

 Exchanging Money and Withdrawing Money from an ATM

 There are many safe locations where you can legally exchange money.
 When you do this, you should receive receipts and keep them until you are back in the United States.
 Here are some tips for avoiding problems:

 - Go with a friend when you exchange money or use an ATM.

 - Avoid exchanging or withdrawing money when it is dark.

 - Do not call attention to yourself by speaking loudly when dealing with money.
 Count your money before stepping away from the exchange counter.
 Calculate the exchange rate and be sure you received the right amount of money.

 - If you are traveling, withdraw any money you expect to need for your trip from an ATM before leaving so you won’t run the risk of losing your card in a defective ATM far from your host city.